Administration Panel

 Partner accounting

-Partner accounting page was created to present information about Partner's profits for given project.
-It contains a list of transactions such as fees, intercharge, fx conversion, and transactions generated manually by BIN Sponsor.
+The Partner Accounting page was designed to present information regarding the Partner's profit for a given project.
+It contains a list of transactions, such as fees, interchange, FX conversion and transactions generated manually by the BIN Sponsor.

-2. Filters - allow searching for transactions specific for given time frame and type (credit or debit).
+2. Filters - allow searching for transactions specific for given time frame and type of transaction (credit or debit).

 3. List of transactions